carpentries-lab/python-aos-lesson/episodes/01-conda.md

 >
 > (it's `source deactivate` to exit)
 >
-> You can have lots of different environments:
+> You can have lots of different environments,
 >
 > ~~~
 > $ conda info --envs